-Driver education programs are available statewide to students, adults and out-of-school youths.
+Driver education programs are available statewide to students and adults.
 Public and private school programs are approved by the Department of Education.
 Driver training schools follow the same course content and are licensed by DMV.

-The program consists of 36 fifty-minute classroom periods of instructions and 14 fifty-minute periods in-car instructions (7 periods of driving and 7 periods of observation).
+The program consists of 36 fifty-minute classroom periods of instructions and 14 fifty-minute periods in-car instructions (7 periods of driving and 7 periods of observation, including the final road skills examination).
 It includes components about alcohol safety, drug abuse awareness, aggressive driving, distracted driving, pedestrian and bicycle safety, handicapped parking, fuel efficient driving practices, motorcycle awareness and organ and tissue donation awareness.